puppetlabs-toy-chest/puppet-quest-guide/quests/facts.md

 You already encountered the `facter` tool when we asked you to run `facter ipaddress` in the setup section of this Quest Guide.
-We briefly discussed the tool's role in a Puppet run: the Puppet agent runs `facter` to get a list of facts about the system to send to the Puppet master as it requests a catalog.
-The Puppet master then uses these facts to help compile that catalog before sending it back to the Puppet agent to be applied.
+We briefly discussed the tool's role in a Puppet run: the Puppet agent runs `facter` to get a list of facts about the system to send to the Puppet server as it requests a catalog.
+The Puppet server then uses these facts to help compile that catalog before sending it back to the Puppet agent to be applied.

 Before we get into integrating facts into your Puppet code, let's use the